Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

 Number buttons are handled in several ways:

+Incremental Steps
-- To change the value in steps, click :kbd:`LMB` on the small triangles on the sides of the button.
+   To change the value in steps, click :kbd:`LMB` on the small triangles on the sides of the button.
+Dragging
-- To change the value in a wider range, hold down :kbd:`LMB` and drag the mouse to the left or right.
+   To change the value in a wider range, hold down :kbd:`LMB` and drag the mouse to the left or right.

-  If you hold :kbd:`Ctrl` after holding down :kbd:`LMB`, the value is changed in discrete steps;
+   - Holding :kbd:`Ctrl` will snap the value to discrete steps.
-  if you hold :kbd:`Shift` instead, you'll have finer control over the values.
+   - Holding :kbd:`Shift` gives finer control over the values.
+Text Input
+   Press :kbd:`LMB` or :kbd:`Enter` to edit the value as a text field.

+   When entering values by hand, this button works like any other text button.

-- :kbd:`Enter` or :kbd:`LMB` lets you enter the value by hand.
+   - Press :kbd:`Enter` to apply the change.

-When entering values by hand, pressing :kbd:`Home` or :kbd:`End` will move the cursor to the beginning or the end of the range.
-Pressing :kbd:`Esc` will cancel editing.
+   - Press :kbd:`Esc` will cancel the value.
-You can copy the value of a button by hovering over it and pressing :kbd:`Ctrl-C`.
-Similarly you can paste a copied value with :kbd:`Ctrl-V`.

 Expressions